 After the initialization step, in each round $t$, the agent receives the context set $\mathcal{X}_t\subset{X}$ and calculates $\text{UCB}_t(x) = \mu(f(x;\theta_{t-1})) + R\sqrt{\kappa}\nu_{t-1}^{(1)} \|g(x;\theta_0)/\sqrt{m}\|_{V_{t-1}^{-1}}$ for every action $x\in\mathcal{X}_t$, where

-where $\delta\in(0,1)$ is a confidence parameter, and $S$ is a norm parameter of the parameter set defined in \Cref{def:norm} for some absolute constants $C_1,C_6>0$.
+where $\delta\in(0,1)$ is a confidence parameter, and $S$ is a norm parameter of the parameter set defined in Definition \ref{def:norm} for some absolute constants $C_1,C_6>0$.
 The first term, $\mu(f(x;\theta_{t-1}))$, estimates the expected value of the reward, and the second term can be viewed as the exploration bonus.
 Then, we choose our action $x_t$ optimistically by maximizing the UCB value, i.e., $x_t = \argmax_{x\in\mathcal{X}_t} \text{UCB}_t(x)$, and receive a reward $r_t$.
 At the end of each round, we update the parameters based on the observations $\{x_i, r_i\}_{i=1}^{t}$ collected so far.
 We set the regularization parameter $\lambda_t$, with an absolute constant $C_1>0$, as follows: